 In a related vein, I’m seeing more and more sites offering cash for UGC providers.
 This sort of thing has been around since I got my guest writing start back in the day with Sitepoint and ISEdb, it’s true, but my feeling is that it’s accentuating and getting mainstream.
 See e.g. Helium.com’s ads all over the content network.

 The following ads are interesting because they’ve been running all over the place (the first and third ads).
-When you see particular copy repeated all over the place, you know that it’s successful.
+When you see a particular copy repeated all over the place, you know that it’s successful.

 Illustrating an experience I’ve had myself when bidding on an acronym, these advertisers bidding on the keyword ‘wow’ are not getting their money’s worth.
-The email correspondence was my ‘wow’ reaction to someone’s behaviour, and nothing to do with the Sham-wow product (which some are calling a sham, period), nor with World Of Warcraft.
+The email correspondence was my ‘wow’ reaction to someone’s behavior and nothing to do with the Sham-wow product (which some are calling a sham, period), nor with World Of Warcraft.

 Would you like to become a fan of Sun Life?
 Why?
 So you can have the power to advise others on their finances?
 This has to be the cheesiest, least compelling ad I’ve seen.
 Not to mention that it looks like they’ve got the Raisin Bran plastic figurine (they used to give it away in cereal boxes) for a mascot.
 There are better ways to build your brand.